datacommonsorg/docsite/custom_dc/quickstart.md

 ### Set environment variables {#env-vars}

-1. Using your favorite editor, open `custom_dc/env.list`.
+1. Using your favorite editor, copy `custom_dc/env.sample` and save it as a new file `custom_dc/env.list`.
+It provides a template for getting started.
 1. Enter the relevant values for `DC_API_KEY` and `MAPS_API_KEY`.
 1. Set the `INPUT_DIR` to the full path to the `website/custom_dc/sample/` directory.
 For example if you have cloned the repo directly to your home directory, this might be <code>/home/<var>USERNAME</var>/website/custom_dc/sample/</code>.
 (If you're not sure, type `pwd` to get the working directory.)
 1. For the `OUTPUT_DIR`, set it to the same path as the `INPUT_DIR`.